1. Memorize Short Words

 2. Memorize Irregular Words

 Some of the best words to memorize for Scrabble are ones you’d probably never dream of using anywhere else.
-These are the complicated and sometimes lengthy words that no one would ever want to encounter in a spelling bee.
+Our Scrabble cheat tool can help you identify these options.
+These are complicated and sometimes lengthy words that no one would ever want to encounter in a spelling bee.

 What’s good about memorizing these words is that many of them are consonant or vowel-heavy.
 There will come a time when your tile rack is filled with too many of either letter type.
 Knowing some words that use them can get you out of a tight spot.